-Pick one photo from pictures #1-60 on the website.
+Pick one photo from the website from among 1-60 only.
 Answer the following questions in one cohesive essay.
 Check and revise essay for clarity and grammar.
 Add transitions when necessary to improve seamlessness of ideas.
 Although in most cases essays should be written using third person only, in this case, and especially for body two and the conclusion, it is fine to refer to yourself using "I".
 Finally, use sentence variety and length so that all sentences do not sound the same and thus create a monotonous effect.
 Please type this submission using Times New Roman size 12 font and using the appropriate MLA heading.
 This assignment will be due the first day of school.
-The text should total 2 pages.
-Work that is turned in late will be 10 points off per day.
-The rough draft is worth a quiz grade.
-The final draft is worth a test grade.
-See below for the rubrics.
-The deadline for submission of the final draft is forthcoming.